 Since the beginning of 2019, China’s manufacturing sector has seen a net decrease, which began earlier last year.
-This is due in part to less exports and could mean that the Chinese economy is slowing down.
+This is due in part to fewer exports and could mean that the Chinese economy is slowing down.
 The background trade war with the U.S. puts the manufacturing sector as well as other sectors at greater risk of decline.
 The Purchasing Managers’ Index (PMI), a respected economic indicator, fell to a 9.5-year low of 50.6 in May from April.
 Many people worry that the industry will continue to decline as the U.S. and China escalate trade tensions.
 Increased tensions and debt uncertainty have slowed economic growth, but China’s choice to let up on economic regulations has ceased to be a contributing factor.

 U.S.-China Trade War Possibility